Powerlearnproject/se-day1-assignment-fefe03931/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 >Software engineering is a disciplined approach to designing, developing, testing, deploying, and maintaining software systems
->The importance -Ensures High-Quality Software,Enhances Productivity & Efficiency,Enables Innovation & Technological Growth
+>The importance -Ensures High-Quality Software,Enhances Productivity & Efficiency,Enables Innovation & Technological Growth.

 Identify and describe at least three key milestones in the evolution of software engineering.
 1.The Birth of Software Engineering (1968)-The term "software engineering" was first introduced at the NATO Software Engineering Conference in 1968.